LukeTRyan/KrakenBrewing/KrakenBrewing/content/post/2020-08-21-raspberry-sour-berliner-weisse.md

 CO2 Level: 2.5 Volumes

 **TARGET WATER PROFILE:**\
-Profile Name: Balanced Profile\
+Profile Name: Brisbane Sour\
-Ca2: 80\
+Ca2: 77\
-Mg2: 5\
+Mg2: 15\
-Na: 25\
+Na: 44\
-Cl: 75\
+Cl: 137\
-SO4: 80\
+SO4: 62\
-HCO3: 100\
+HCO3: \
-Water Notes:
+Water Notes:  Brisbane tap water treated with campden tablets, 2g calcium sulfate, 4g calcium chloride.

 **NOTES:**
--Mash for 60 mins.\
+-Mashed for 60 mins.\
--Sparge.\
+-Sparged with approx 8L.\
--Boil for 15 minutes to sterilize.\
+-Boiled for 15 minutes to sterilize.\
--Pre-acidify wart with lactic acid to 4.5pH to aid souring, prevent spoilage and supposedly help head retention.\
+-Pre-acidified wort with lactic acid to 4.4pH to aid souring, prevent spoilage and supposedly help head retention.\
--Cool down to 32-33c.\
+-Cooled down to 37c and pitched Wildbrew Sour Pitch Lactobacillus Plantarum (5g). \
--Add Lacto culture.
-(IBS support pills (7) 140  billion lactobacillus plantarum)\
+-Covered and let sit for ~12-36 hours at 37c until soured  (3.2-3.4 pH).\
--Cover and let sit for ~12-36 hours at 31c until soured to your liking (3.2-3.4 pH).\
+-Re-boiled for 45 minutes with finings.\
--Re-boil for 45 minutes with hop additions and finings.\
+-Chilled, pitched 1 packets US-05 yeast at 18c.\
--Chill, pitch 2 packets yeast (With nutrient maybe), ferment.
+-fermented for 1 week, added 4kg of raspberry puree (with invert sugar syrup).

-\-Pre-boil gravity was   ---\
+\-Pre-boil gravity was 1.042\
--I'm aiming for a pH of 3.2-3.4.
+-25L of wort soured at 12:30pm on 27/10/2020 with pre-acidity of 4.4pH.